UPennCBE544/2023.github.io/ProjectDescription.md

 On the (100) surface, you will run adsorptions and defects similar to the (110) done previously (including repeating the relaxed slab model to create a 2x2 surface!).
 See images below for examples of each setup.
 Create and relax trajectories matching those below in the directories corresponding from the organization tree.

 <center><img src="../Images/rutile_100_oads.png" alt="window" style="width: 800px;"/><br>
-Process for adsorbing O at 1ML coverage on the (111) surface
+Process for adsorbing O at 1ML coverage on the (100) surface
 </center>

 <center><img src="../Images/rutile_100_ohads.png" alt="window" style="width: 800px;"/><br>
-Process for adsorbing OH at 1ML coverage on the (110) surface
+Process for adsorbing OH at 1ML coverage on the (100) surface
 </center>

 <center><img src="../Images/rutile_100_vacs.png" alt="window" style="width: 800px;"/><br>
-Schematic of Perovskite (110) surface with 0.25 ML O and OH Coverages
+Schematic of Perovskite (100) surface with 1ML defect coverages
 </center>

 #### Jobs not reaching force convergence ####